aanshula05/Data-Science-GRIP-TSF/README.md

 Algorithm: Linear Regression

-## Task 2(Prediction using unsupervised learning)
+## Task 6(Prediction using Decision Tree)
 Problem Statement:
-To predict the optimum number of clusters and represent it visually.
+Create a Decision tree classifer and visualize it.

 IDE Used: Jupyter Notebook

 Language Used: Python

-Algorithm Used: K-Means clustering
+Algorithm Used: Decision Tree Classifier